Grim4Reaper/notes-v2/notes/001_Notes/001f_Science/Physics/006 Fission + Fusion.md

 Energy is released in a nuclear reaction when the binding energy of the products is greater than the binding energy of the reactants.

+## Fission
+Splitting a heavier nucleus into smaller nuclei.

+Releases large amount of energy.
+Often involves release of gamma photons and free neutrons.